65 Math

 A collection of educational resources and services on topics related to applied math and science.

-Carnegie Math Pathways ( CC-BY-NC) by various
+Carnegie Math Pathways by various (CC-BY-NC).

 High-quality, open educational resources and professional services for mathematics educators.

-Mathematics LibreTexts Library (CC BY-NC-SA) by various.
+Mathematics LibreTexts Library by various (CC BY-NC-SA).

 A collection of open textbooks, assignments, and other educational resources on the topic of mathematics.